Start Booking your trip to Chios Island

 Weekend in Chios tips

 - Start the day during your weekend in Chios early in the morning!
-Distances are considerable on Chios, and it will take time to get from one place to the other.
+Distances are considerable on Chios, and getting from one place to the other will take time.

 - Pack water and some fruits for the day.
 It will be a savior when you get hungry :))